rajeshrinet/pyross/README.md

 The authors are part of [The Rapid Assistance in Modelling the Pandemic (RAMP) ](https://www.maths.cam.ac.uk/features/call-action-covid-19) taskforce.
 We can be contacted at: rs2004@cam.ac.uk (Rajesh Singh) and ra413@cam.ac.uk (R. Adhikari).

 Please [open an issue](https://github.com/rajeshrinet/pyross/issues) in preference to emailing us with queries, as these can then be shared with others with similar queries.
-Thanks!
+Thank you!

 ## Publications